UModeler/UModeler.github.io/_sources/UVEditor/uvsettings.txt

 Current Tex
    A material list of the selected object.
 Use Cross Cursor
-   Displays Cross Cursor, which is used as a pivot of transformation, and makes you to drag it to move.
+   Displays ``Cross Cursor``, which is used as a pivot of transformation, and makes you to drag it to move.